Police surveillance in New York City: Drones

 Between April and June 2014, the NYPD purchased 14 drones at a cost of $480,000 from Chinese-based company DJI technology equipped with 4K resolution cameras.
 Of these drones, two were large ruggedized 'M210 RTK' quadcopters with thermal and 3d imaging technology, eleven were smaller 'Mavic Pro' quadcopters measuring less than two feet in diameter, and one was a 'DJI Inspire' quadcopter intended for training purposes.
-The drones are manned by two officers from the NYPD's Technical Assistance Response Unit, one who monitors the drone and the other who controls it.
+The drones are operated by two officers from the NYPD's Technical Assistance Response Unit, one who monitors the drone and the other who controls it.

 Policies on the use of drone technology include that it will not use facial recognition and will only be deployed to monitor pedestrian and vehicle congestion and for security observation at shootings and large scale events.
 Additionally, the chief of police can approve drone use for public safety or emergency situations.

 Critics such as the NYCLU argue that the generality of the term 'large scale events' allows for drones to be used in a broad range of applications, including the monitoring of protestors and activists.
 They also argue that although the drones themselves cannot perform facial recognition as per the policy, the footage collected from drones can still be used for such purposes.
 As with other video collected by the NYPD, drone footage is retained for a minimum of 30 days upwards to an indefinite period if needed for unspecified legal purposes.

 Police officials state that the drones will not be used for unlawful surveillance, and will not be equipped with weapons.
 Further they state that it is negligent to not use drone technology.